 This master mix should be stored at -85 °C to -15 °C in a freezer without defrost cycles to guarantee maximal shelf life.
-The high thermal stability of the enzyme mixture allows it to remain stable at 4 °C or even at room-temperature for up to 4 weeks.
+Minimize the number of freeze-thaw cycles by storing in working aliquots.
 The product will remain stable till the expiry date if stored as specified.